-What will happen to my property taxes?
+What does the bond program impact my property taxes?

 Based on current assumptions and the current bond authorization, taxes will increase from the current rate of $1.1567 per $100 value to $1.2052 by the year 2017.
 The following table shows the tax impact based on an assessed home value of $198,936.
 The increase shown below will be phased in beginning in 2014 with a 1-cent increase.
 Another penny would be added to the property tax rate two years later in 2016.
 Five years from now, in 2017, the tax rate would increase an additional 2.85 cents.
 By 2017, the annual cost to the average taxpayer will be approximately $70.